badprogrammist/algorithms/README.md

     - Generating all subsets of a set
     - Generating all permutations of a string
     - N-Queens problem
+    - All paths between two vertices in a graph

 ## Dynamic Programming
 TODO